syeddanish41/wAlnut/README.md

 The following are the key points:

-1. **_When looking at neuroscience for inspiration consider add something to your computational framework if it is present in reality and neurobiology._**
+1. **_When looking at neuroscience for inspiration consider adding something to your computational framework if it is present in reality and neurobiology._**
      - This is because the neurons in your brain are trying to do 3 things:
          + 1) stay alive